abhinav-neil/lavise/data/README.md

 [COCO API WRAPPER](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).
 The wrappers and api are already installed in the environment.

-To format the Visual Genome object, run the notebook.
+For preprocessing the Visual Genome objects, run the notebook.

 ## Install APIs
 Please replace the empty directories `pycocotools` and `visual_genome_python_driver` with